Jason Henton, Superintendent

 Minimum Security Adult Male

-Du Quoin IIP is a satellite facility of the Pinckneyville Correctional Center
+Du Quoin Impact Incarceration Program (IIP) is a satellite facility of the Pinckneyville Correctional Center

 Visitor ADA Accommodations